Degree in Protocol and Events Management

 240 credits - Felipe Moreno University College of Tourism

-If you cannot find all of the information on the course that you are taking, check the old degree in Events Protocol and Organisation study programme .
+If you cannot find all of the information on the course that you are taking, check the old degree in Protocol and Events Management study programme .

 Minimum number of credits to be taken in the first year